Reconciling common source, specific source, feature based and score based likelihood ratios: Bayes Decisions improve with more information

 Clearly, the LR based on $(e_x, e_y, \theta_x)$ is not the same as for $(e_x, e_y)$.
 In fact, it is easy to construct examples where the former is zero and the latter large, because there certainly exist DNA profiles $\theta_x, e_x, e_y$ such that $e_x, e_y$ are similar and lead to a large LR for being siblings, but also such that the parents of $X$ cannot be the parents of $Y$.

 But this is absolutely no reason to dismiss, or in any way distrust, the LR based on the profiles of the alleged siblings only.
 When only $(e_x, e_y)$ are available, the evidence for being siblings versus unrelated is given by $LR(e_x, e_y)$.
-Note also that when this LR is large, the posterior probability for being siblings increases as well, and if $X$ and $Y$ are indeed siblings then the scenario that we just sketched (where additionally obtaining the profiles of the parents of $X$ and excluding the relationship) is not possible.
+Note also that when this LR becomes larger, the posterior probability for being siblings increases as well, and if $X$ and $Y$ are indeed siblings then the scenario that we just sketched (additionally obtaining the profiles of the parents of $X$ and excluding the relationship with $Y$) is not possible.

 Now, instead of processing the profiles $(e_x, e_y)$ we could consider a score $g(e_x, e_y)$, for example counting the number of alleles that the profiles have in common.
 Again, if only this score were known to us, the evidence is then $LR(g(e_x, e_y))$.
-There is nothing inherently wrong with this LR, but since the pair $(e_x, e_y)$ carries more information, we would rather assign a LR based on the full data, then only on the score.
+There is nothing inherently wrong with this LR, but since the pair $(e_x, e_y)$ carries more information, we would rather assign a LR based on the full data, than only on the score.

-To illustrate this, we have run a simulation experiment, generating all data just described: both for full siblings and unrelated individuals, we count the number of shared alleles between $e_x$ and $e_y$, we compute the likelihood ratio $LR(e_x, e_y)$ comparing being siblings to being unrelated, and we compute the LR for $e_x$ to be a child of the parents of $X$, versus unrelated to both of them.
+To illustrate this, we have run a simulation experiment, generating all data just described: both for full siblings and unrelated individuals, we count the number $g(e_x,e_y)$ of shared alleles between $e_x$ and $e_y$, we compute the likelihood ratio $LR(e_x, e_y)$ comparing being siblings to being unrelated, and we compute the LR for $e_y$ to be a child of the parents of $X$, versus unrelated to both of them.
 We have done so based on Dutch allele frequencies (\cite{FLDOfreqs}) and using various DNA multiplexes: one with 10, and one with 15 autosomal loci.
 In all cases the profiles were simulated based on 15 loci and then calculations were done for these, as well for the subset of 10 loci.
-We simulated 10,000 cases.
+We simulated 500,000 cases.
 Note that these are, nowadays, rather small numbers of loci; we chose them purely for illustration purposes.

 First of all, suppose that we work on 10 loci.
 We obtain likelihood ratios $LR(g(e_x,e_y))$ for being siblings, versus unrelated, based on the empirical number $g(e_x,e_y)$ of alleles shared on 10 loci.
-We can compare these to the LRs obtained when $LR(e_x,e_y)$ is computed, and the result is displayed in Figures \ref{CountVersusSI10sibs} and \ref{CountVersusSI10unrel}.
+We can compare these to the LRs obtained when $LR(e_x,e_y)$ is computed, and the result is displayed in Figures \ref{CountVersusSI}.